 If security group rules do not limit access to certain ports, serious security risks may occur.
-You can review your current security group rules and modify inappropriate rules to ensure the security of your ECS instances.
-For more information, see Overview of risky security groups.
+You can modify inappropriate rules to ensure the security of your ECS instances.

 You have created a security group and added security group rules to the security group.
 For more information, see Create a security group and add security group rules.